Kim Pan-gon: Ulsan HD

 On 28 July 2024, Kim signed with K League 1 club Ulsan HD, becoming a successor to Hong Myung-bo, who was appointed the manager of the South Korea national team.
 On 1 November, he led Ulsan to its third K League 1 title in a row after overcoming doubts about taking on the position midway through the season.
 Kim's side defeated nearest challengers Gangwon FC 2–1 that day to secure the club's league title.
-On the contrary, he lost in six out of seven matches at the league stage of the 2024–25 AFC Champions League Elite, remaining a concern at the international level.
+On the contrary, he lost six out of seven matches in the league stage of the 2024–25 AFC Champions League Elite, remaining a concern at the international level.
 The concern was realised at the 2025 FIFA Club World Cup, where he lost all three matches.
 He changed a back four with which Ulsan had been familiar to a back three to counterattack stronger teams at the Club World Cup, but the choice was followed by a failure as a result.
 Around the same time, he had three draws and four losses without a win in seven K League 1 matches, losing his competitiveness even in South Korea.
 On 2 August 2025, he left Ulsan after a 3–2 loss to Suwon FC.

+Selangor

+On 5 January 2026, Malaysia Super League club Selangor announced they had appointed Kim as new head coach and that he would begin his tenure at the club that day.